ecaruyer/phantomas-web/doc/user/source.rst

   - *Preview Switch*: Only available in editing mode.
     Allows the user to preview the phantom with any fade.
 Does not affect the edition.
 Unactive in the screenshot above.
+  - *Skeleton Swith*: When activated, the whole skeleton structure for the phantom is shown at all times.
+Unactive in the screenshot above.
   - *Axes Switch*: Shows and hides the coordinates axis.
 Active in the screenshot above.
 Each axis features a different color: